-Resolution to Authorize T G Miller to Initiate Necessary Surveys and Engineering to Prepare Bid Packages for Construction to Replace Sewer and Water Mains in the Consolidated District.
+Resolution to Authorize T.G.
+Miller, P.C. to Initiate Necessary Topographic Surveys and Engineering to Prepare Construction Bidding Documents to Replace Sewer and Water Mains in the Consolidated Districts.

 Whereas, the Town is on a tight schedule to complete sewer and water main replacement during 2021 prior to NYSDOT repaving, and establishing sidewalks starting in April 2022,